 - reducing stress

-A healthcare provider may also prescribe medication to help treat IBS and IBD.
+A healthcare professional may also prescribe medication to help treat IBS and IBD.
 They may also suggest medications to treat the specific symptoms of these conditions, such as diarrhea and constipation.

-Some examples of medications that a healthcare provider may prescribe to help treat bowel disorders include:
+Some examples of medications that a doctor may prescribe to help treat bowel disorders include:

 Bowel disorders can cause many symptoms, depending on which type a person has.
 In general, they can cause gas, bloating, constipation, and diarrhea.

-People can speak with their healthcare provider if they suspect that they have a bowel disorder, or if they want to learn more about the long term outlook and treatment options for their specific diagnosis.
+A person can speak with their doctor if they suspect that they have a bowel disorder, or if they want to learn more about the long-term outlook and treatment options for their specific diagnosis.